-The primary objective is to demonstrate that the success rate of treatment with fexinidazole at 1-year follow-up in patients with stage-1 or early stage-2 HAT is greater than 80%.
-An 80% success rate is considered to be unacceptable.
+• To demonstrate that the success rate 12 months after the end of treatment in patients with stage-1 or stage-2 HAT is greater than an acceptable rate of 80% and consistent with a target rate of 92%.

 2.1.2.
 Secondary Objectives